-We do not have any agreements with EchoStar that would prevent either company from competing with the other.
+Other than certain joint arrangements between DISH Network and EchoStar, we do not have agreements with EchoStar that would prevent either company from competing with the other.

 We rely on key personnel and the loss of their services may negatively affect our businesses.